cctbx/cctbx_project/mmtbx/probe/README.md

-- 3wrp (tests too-close waters): Probe2 properly identifies clashes between Water Oxygens and heavy atoms, Probe seems to incorrectly consider them to be bonded due to distance-based bond determination. **Also** tested with the selection of only LEU residues, with -DROP and -KEEP; -DROP produces the same results and -KEEP produces very similar results with a few extra dots around contact edges.
+- 3wrp (tests too-close waters): Probe2 properly identifies clashes between Water Oxygens and heavy atoms, Probe seems to incorrectly consider them to be bonded due to distance-based bond determination. **Also** tested with the selection of only LEU residues, with -DROP and -KEEP; -DROP produces the same results and -KEEP produces very similar results with a few extra dots around contact edges.  **Also** tested -wat2wat and found that Probe2 properly ignores collisions between a water and its own Phantom Hydrogen whereas Probe sometimes draws dots.
 - Ca1exr_calmodulin_1.0A_18-68 (tests Calcium): Probe2 properly avoids marking chains of overlapping bonded atoms that go from Phantom Hydrogens through their water oxygen and on to other atoms.
 Probe allows this when the water oxygens gets close to an ion.
 - **@todo:** Other molecules and snippets.

 - **@todo:** Test -once and -both on specific portions of a specific structure.
-- **@todo:** Test "not water" selection on 3wrp to ensure that selections are working.

 **@todo**